TIBCOSoftware/snappydata/docs/install/system_requirements.md

 SnappyData turns Apache Spark into a mission-critical, elastic scalable in-memory data store.
 This allows users to run Spark workloads and classic database workloads on SnappyData.

-**Memory**: SnappyData works well with anywhere from 8GB of memory to hundreds of GB of memory.
+**Memory**: SnappyData works well with anywhere from 8GB of memory to TBs of memory.
 While exact memory requirements depend on the end user application, we recommend allocating no more than 75% of the memory to SnappyData.
 We recommend using a machine with at least 8GB of RAM when working with SnappyData.

 !!!Note
 	It is recommended to have a minimum of 8GB memory for server-grade machines.